CNB officer on trial for assaulting man to extort drug confession

 According to court documents, between 5.58am and 6.14am on Jan 2, 2017, Vengedesh allegedly kicked, punched and slapped Sivabalan to get him to confess that he knew about a bundle of drugs found in his raincoat bag.

-Between 8.35am and 8.43am, Vengedesh is said to have kicked and punched him again to get him to confess the bundle of drugs contained heroin.
+Between 8.35am and 8.43am, Vengedesh is said to have kicked and punched Sivabalan again to get him to confess that the bundle of drugs contained heroin.